 What is remedial massage and myotherapy?

-Remedial massage is a massage-based therapy used to treat a range of conditions that affect the muscles and other soft tissues of the body.
+Remedial massage is a massage-based therapy used to treat a range of conditions that affect the muscles, tendons, and ligaments of the body.
 It’s primarily used to release muscular tension, improve bodily function, aid healing, and enhance relaxation, focusing on muscles that are damaged, knotted, tense, or stiff.
 Remedial massage is commonly used in sports medicine, but is beneficial for anyone suffering from bodily pain or injury.

 Myotherapy is commonly used in conjunction with other treatments such as remedial massage, physiotherapy, and osteopathy.

 How does remedial massage and myotherapy work?

 Remedial Massage therapy works by manipulating the soft tissues of the body—the superficial and deep muscles, tendons, and ligaments.
 A massage therapist identifies physical and biomechanical issues using their hands, palpating the patient’s body to check the condition of the tissues, and areas of pain.
 Once the issues are identified, the therapist can recommend the best form of remedial treatment, which can include deep tissue massage, stretch therapy, myofascial release, thermotherapy, and cryotherapy.